SEARCH

 Mishra's Factory

-Note that in this game, Dreadstill mulliganed two bad hands until 5 cards, also bad, and I just had it draw back up to 7.
+Note that in this game, Dreadtill mulliganed two bad hands until 5 cards, also bad, and I just had it draw back up to 7.
 An example of how the deck lives and dies on its mulligans.
 This hand has some great early burn and that crucial Top.

 Bant keeps: